 To clean the deck surface completely.
-Follow these simple steps: clear anything on the deck including furniture and Get rid of any litter, remove any annoying mold/algae and Sand uneven spots, and power wash the deck.
+Follow these simple steps: clear anything on the deck, including furniture, remove any litter, remove any annoying mold/algae and Sand uneven spots, and power wash the deck.

 Requirements?
 A sweeping broom, Tarps to protect things beneath the deck, A pail, Rigid scrubbing brush, Oxygenated Bleach, and Pressure washer (not compulsory).
 See Also: weathered wood deck stain.

 How to Clean a Deck Before Staining (Step By Step)

 1. Get rid of all things from the deck